coding-nomadic/ama-online-food-service/README.md

 ## Features in this application-

-- Ama food owner can create menus and save it.
+- Restaurant owner can create menu and save it.
-- Customer orders food
+- Customer orders food from the application
 - Gets notification to restaurants
 - Email confirmation on orders